ChristianPRO1982/lyrics-slide-show/docs/app_main/functional_requirements.md

 The dedicated `/site-params/` page is the only shared UI used for full `SiteParams` editing, with explicit language selection (`fr` or `en`) and row creation when the selected language row does not exist yet.

+Although `home_text` remains a persisted `SiteParams` field, the dedicated admin page currently hides that raw field and edits the homepage cards through six explicit `home_card_*` groups.
+Saving the page rebuilds `home_text` as a JSON cards payload.

 ## Public Pages

 ### Homepage